etan18/Obsidian-Notes/Machine Learning/Unsupervised Learning/nearest neighbors.md

 $$ \mathrm{argmin}_{\substack{y}} \sum_{i=1}^k \sum_{y_j = i} ||X_j - \mu_i||^2 $$

-In layman’s terms, this is the sum of the squared distances of points to their cluster mean.
+This is the sum of the squared distances of points to their cluster mean.

 ##### bonus derivation
 Another viewpoint of $k$-means is that we want to minimize the _intra-cluster variation,_ which yields a minimizing function equivalent to the previous one